 Current legislation allows city councils to impose a 50% surcharge on property tax ("IBI") for vacant housing.
-The Housing Act introduces the following developments:
+The Draft Bill introduces the following developments:

-- > It allows this surcharge to be increased by up to 100% when the housing property has been vacant for over three years. - > It allows this surcharge to be increased by an additional 50% (between 100% and 150%) when the property belongs to lessors that own two or more housing properties in the same district.
+- > It allows this surcharge to be increased by up to 100% when the housing property has been vacant for over three years. - It allows this surcharge to be increased by an additional 50% (between 100% and 150%) when the property belongs to lessors that own two or more housing properties in the same district.

-For these purposes, a "vacant housing property" is one that has been vacant on an ongoing basis for over two years (and belongs to the owner of four or more residential properties), unless for justified reasons (e.g., properties requiring building or refurbishment works).
+For these purposes, a "vacant housing property" is one that has been vacant on an ongoing basis for over two years, unless for justified reasons (e.g., temporary transfer for work reasons, or properties requiring building or refurbishment works).
 The vacancy situation must be declared through an administrative procedure in the presence of the taxpayer.